c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 Date: Mon, 04 Oct 2021 03:58:33 GMT
 ```

-I quickly coopied this header as is and included it in my request as a new header.
+I quickly copied this header as is and included it in my request as a new header.
 Sending in the **`Date`** header with the
 wrong date value, gave back a response with the exact date string to be used as **`Monday, 5th April 2021, at 12:00:00 GMT`**.

 You can view this whole process below: